CAL Classification: Research Associate

 - Provide guidance to professional researchers on proposal design and quantitative analytical approaches upon request, and participate in writing quantitatively-oriented portions of proposals as required.

 - Maintain contacts with individuals with specific quantitative expertise outside the organization who may be called on as needed for specific tasks.

 - Other duties as assigned.

-- Experience in an operational testing program.
+- Experience with language assessment and an operational testing program.

 - Experience with computerized adaptive assessments.